-There are a number of ways in which the AC750 can be used — all involving WiFi and networking.
+Similar to the Fios Quantum Gateway router (best used for Fios internet btw), there are several ways in which the AC750 can be used — all involving WiFi and networking.
 One is to use it with a cellular modem for mobile use (i.e., outside, in a car, etc.).
-Another method involves directly connected it to a router for use as a “hot spot” for multiple users; I found this extremely helpful when I was helping an elderly neighbor who wanted to see a YouTube video her granddaughter had put only, but her old Windows computer couldn’t cut it.
-I connected the AC750 to her router (she had no WiFi), established a WiFi network and then was able to show the video to her on my iPad.
+Another method involves directly connecting it to a router for use as a “hot spot” for multiple users; I found this extremely helpful when I was helping an elderly neighbor who wanted to see a YouTube video her granddaughter had put only, but her old Windows computer couldn’t cut it.
+I connected the AC750 to her router (she had no WiFi), established a WiFi network, and then was able to show the video to her on my iPad.

-Recently I had to kill some time at the airport while waiting for my flight and rather than draining storage space from my iPhone, I streamed across a movie from a thumb drive placed in the AC750.
-Obviously I had first had it join the airport’s free WiFi — a process no different that if I had done it in a Starbucks or retail store offering free WiFi via the web browser.
+Recently I had to kill some time at the airport while waiting for my flight and rather than draining storage space from my iPhone, I streamed a movie from a thumb drive placed in the AC750.
+Obviously, I initially had it join the airport’s free WiFi — a process no different than if I had done it in a Starbucks or retail store offering free WiFi via the web browser.
 The AC750 had plenty of juice to run the movie, although I imagine if I had tried to use it for charging my phone, and then returned to the router’s functioning, the amount of “ON” time the battery is rated for use would have decreased significantly.

 Bottom line: D-Link’s AC750 Wi-Fi Portable Router and Charger is more feature-laden than others of its type, but never forgets that the main job is to wireless.
 The $119.99 retail device is all over that, thanks to 802.11ac which enables it to provide both a stable and fast connection.